Shterneregen/spring-cloud-demo/readme.md

 ```cmd
 build.bat
 ```
 - Run the project in Docker
+_Before running the project it's needed to check that all entrypoint.sh files has LF line separator_
 ```cmd
 docker-compose up -d
 ```